Tarvinder91/legal-term-api/README.md

 | `DOCKER_USERNAME`   | Docker registry username                      |
 | `DOCKER_PASSWORD`   | Docker registry password or access token      |
 | `KUBECONFIG_BASE64` | Base64-encoded `kubeconfig` file              |

-## NOTE

-To show the authentication mechanism for kubernetes to authenticate to the Docker registry to pull images, we presume a secret 'my-registry-secret' to be exiting in the kubernetes cluster.
-NOTE that this is only the 'key' of the secret and not the value.
-We show this as we are not using public images but private.